OctopusDeploy/blog/blog/2021-01/devops-automation-repo-design/index.md

 Automation is written to make a change, report a change, or to test a change.
 When it comes time to refactor your repository start by mapping those changes through the system.
 Using that data will inform your decision.

 [Value stream mapping](https://www.atlassian.com/continuous-delivery/principles/value-stream-mapping) is a technique used to analyze the flow of information, people, and materials required to bring a result to a customer.
 Normally in the form of a product or service.
-It is a concept that originated in Lean manufacturing methodologies but is also prevalent in DevOps literature.
+It's a concept that originated in Lean manufacturing methodologies but is also prevalent in DevOps literature.

 This analysis can be as complicated as you make it.
 Keep it simple and stick to identifying the steps in the process rather than the waste and efficiencies.
 Your goal is to visualize the current process instead of optimizing it.

-For each different process in your central repository, go through a workflow exercise.
+For each different process in your central repository, go through this workflow exercise.
 For example, say there is an operating system patching process you’ve automated.
-The code lives within the central repository and is run on a monthly basis.
+The code lives within the central repository and runs every month.
 You also have your infrastructure as code configuration within the same repository, but that is run on-demand without a schedule.
 Each of those processes has a different workflow and would be good candidates for separating them into their own repositories.

 Creating more repositories is helpful, but it also creates more complexity.
 There are tradeoffs, and you need to strike the right balance.
 Moving code to another repository for the sake of organizing it isn’t going to motivate anyone.
 However, if moving code means a task can be fully automated and someone doesn’t have to wake up at 3:00 am to patch servers.
 Then it’s overwhelmingly worth it.